 How one pays for college is complicated.
 Given the magnitude of the expense, it’s important to thoughtfully chart a course to make the most of available financial aid and family assets.

-We look forward to working closely with you help you plan for and make the best possible decisions about this important investment with confidence.
+We look forward to working closely with you to help you plan for and make the best possible decisions about this important investment with confidence.

 For informational purposes only.
 Not intended as investment advice or a recommendation of any particular security or strategy.
 Information prepared from third-party sources is believed to be reliable though its accuracy is not guaranteed.
 Opinions expressed in this commentary reflect subjective judgments of the author based on conditions at the time of writing and are subject to change without notice.
 For more information about Wealth Dimensions, including our Form ADV Part 2A Brochure and Part 3 Form CRS, please visit https://adviserinfo.sec.gov or contact us at 513-554-6000.Please be advised that this material is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended and cannot be used by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.